dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 ## Create and schedule jobs

- Jobs are a set of dbt commands that you want to run on a schedule, which you can do in dbt Cloud.
+Jobs make it easy to run dbt commands against a project in the your cloud data platform, triggered either by schedule or events.
+--

+<br class="Apple-interchange-newline">.
  Each job run in dbt Cloud will have a run history, run status and a run overview, which provides you with:

 - Job trigger type